jesskabat/pygame-workshop/README.md

 2. Open a terminal in your project directory

-3. Setup a virtual environment
+3. Setup a virtual environment - Intellji does this for you
     1. In your terminal, while in the project directroy, run `python -m venv venv`.
         - This will create a new folder called `venv` in your project directory
         - This folder will contain the python packages, like `pygame`, you install for the project